Watching the Detectives (song): Inclusion on albums

 The song was not included on the original UK releases of either My Aim Is True, which preceded it, or This Year's Model, which followed in March 1978.
-It was, however, added to the US release of My Aim Is True (March 1978).
+It was, however, added to the US release of My Aim Is True (March 1978) and to the Scandinavian release of This Year's Model the same year.
 Two live versions of "Watching the Detectives" from 1978 were released, one from 6 March on the Canadian promotional album Live at the El Mocambo, and another from 4 June on the Live at Hollywood High EP, which came with initial copies of the Armed Forces album (January 1979).

 A later live version was included in the Costello & Nieve box-set in 1996.
 A live medley of "Watching the Detectives" and "My Funny Valentine" recorded in Tokyo was included on the Cruel Smile album by Elvis Costello & the Impostors in 2002.
 The studio version was also included on several 'best of' compilations of Costello's work, including Ten Bloody Marys & Ten How's Your Fathers (1980, Stiff), The Best of Elvis Costello – The Man (1985, Telstar), Girls Girls Girls (1989, Demon), The Very Best of Elvis Costello and the Attractions (1994, Demon), and The Very Best of Elvis Costello (1999, Universal TV).
 It was also included on the Argentinian print of This Year's Model in 1978.